Atherosclerosis Overview

 The goal of treatment is to reduce your blood pressure so that you have a lower risk of health problems caused by high blood pressure.
 You and your provider should set a blood pressure goal for you.

-Your provider may want you to take medicine for abnormal cholesterol levels or for high blood pressure if lifestyle changes do not work.
+Your provider may want you to take medicine for abnormal cholesterol levels or for high blood pressure if lifestyle changes do not get you to your goals for these.
 This will depend on:

 Your provider may suggest taking aspirin or another medicine to help prevent blood clots from forming in your arteries.
 These medicines are called antiplatelet drugs.
 DO NOT take aspirin without first talking to your provider.